Introduction to dye techniques

 What is the course about?

-Enrich your textiles with an exciting week of dye workshops.
+Enrich your textiles with these exciting dye workshops.
 Learn how to colour a wide range of natural fabrics; linen, cotton, silk, and wool.
 The structure of the course is ideal for beginners, or students whose skills may be rusty.
-The course will cover the basic elements of dyeing; shibori and dip-dye, simple natural dye techniques, Dyeing mixed fibers, and indigo vat.
+The course will cover the basic elements of dyeing; shibori and dip-dye, simple natural dye techniques, dyeing mixed fibers, and indigo vat.

 What will we cover?

 • Types of fibres, and use of the correct dyes.

 • Understanding how to mix Acid dye colours and Procion dye colours.

 • Mixing and using a synthetic indigo vat.